hexonaut/endgame/README.md

  - Add 1-sided liquidity to Meta Elixir Uniswap V2 pool from MKR
  - Add 1-sided liquidity to Elixir Balancer pool from DAI
- - Add 1-sided liquidity to Elixir Balancer pool from MKR

 ## EtherDai